outscale/simugreen/README.md

 Then you can re-create it again.

 **Attention!** If you make any updates in the running platform, such as code update or package installation make sure that you save all this in the project before destroing!

+## Troubleshooting
+In case of problems deploying or destroying the platform, such as 400 or 500 errors, follow these steps:

+1. Try to destroy the platform by ```./platform_destroy.sh```.
+2. If it does not help:
+    - Log into the [Cockpit](https://cockpit.outscale.com/login/) and delete all created resources in the following order:
+        1. Compute -> Instances (terminate all instances)
+        2. Network/Secirity -> Security Groups (delete all groups except "default")
+        3. Network/Secirity -> Keypairs (delete it)
+    - Delete these items in the project folder (depending on OS some of them may be missing):
+        - .terraform.lock.hcl
+        - .terraform.tfstate.lock.info
+        - terraform.tfstate
+        - .terraform.lock.hcl
+        - .terraform
+    - Init terraform ```terraform init```
+3. Deploy platform

 ## Connect to VMs by ssh:
 When the platform is up, you can connect to machines by SSH.
 To simplify this the scripts are created in the project root for all VMs.